August 04, 2020 2 Comments

 Chana Masala is a classic.
-And now, my recipe from page 85 of The Indian Slow Cooker, has been perfected for the Instant Pot.
+And now, my recipe from page 85 of The Indian Slow Cooker, is perfectly modified for the electric pressure cooker ahead of the release of my new book, Instant Pot Indian (available for preorder soon and out in April 2023).
 It took a few tries and I want to thank my recipe testers that provided feedback.
-It seems the original recipe was just a touch too brothy, so I pulled back the water and I can't even tell you how much I love this recipe.
-Try it for yourself and let me know what you think!
+It seems the original recipe was just a touch too brothy.
+So, I pulled back the water and I can't even tell you how much more I love this recipe.
+Try it and let me know what you think!
+Feeling a little overwhelmed?
+Check out my notes in Step 3 - you can literally substitute the turmeric, onion, ginger, and garlic, for one jar of our Punjabi Masala for perfect Chana Masala every time.

 Instant Pot Chana Masala, Curried Chickpeas